Central Colombia and the Santa Marta Mountains

 - Limosa checklist of birds

-International flights, insurance, drinks, airport meals/snacks and other items of a personal nature.
+International and internal flights, insurance, drinks, airport meals/snacks and other items of a personal nature.

 The Land Only Tour Cost is the amount you will pay Limosa.